 |Irish Student Life|

-The William J. Flynn Center for Irish Studies encourages students to join the Irish Club, Club na hÉireann, to celebrate Irish culture, on and off campus.
+The William J. Flynn Center for Irish Studies encourages students to join the Irish Club, Club Éireannach, to celebrate Irish culture, on and off campus.

-We have several professors and students from Ireland and Northern Ireland who will join in the activities.
-The William J. Flynn Center for Irish Studies serves as a gathering place for the Irish Club, students in the Irish Studies courses and students who are interested in Irish-related topics.
+The William J. Flynn Center for Irish Studies serves as a gathering place for the Irish Club, students in the Irish Studies courses and students who are interested in learning about Irish heritage and culture.

 If you are a UST student and you would like to join the Club, please contact Lori Gallagher at 713-525-3592 or firstname.lastname@example.org.